AnubhavGupta3377/Reinforcement-Learning/Lecture Notes/Readme.md

 #### 1. Introduction to Reinforcement Learning
 - Based on Lecture-1 of the course and Chapter-1 of Sutton and Barto
 - This set of notes discusses the problem of Reinforcement Learning and how it differs from other Machine Learning categories such as supervised learning and unsupervised learning
-- We also describe some of the terminology used in RL, such as environment, agent, reward, value, model
+- Also discuss some of the terminology used in RL, such as environment, agent, reward, value, model
 - Then a brief discussion on exploration-exploitation tradeoff is provided
-- This secion of notes is based on

 #### 2. Markov Decision Processes and Bellman Equations
 - Based on Lecture-2 of the course and Chapter-3 of Sutton and Barto
 - This set of notes talks about the concept of Markov Decision Process (MDP), that most of the RL algorithms are based on
-- We also see agent-environment interface
-- We understand the concept of policy, return, value functions
+- Understand the concept of policy, return, value functions
 - I have also included some of the example from Sutton and Barto to solidify the concepts, as well as solutions of some in-chapter excercise problems
 - These notes also talk about Bellman Expectation Equations
 - Finally we learn about Bellman Optimality Equations and Optimal Policy